bit-smart-io/smart-bdd/Comparison.md

-Consider this example of
+##Cucumber comparison work in progress

-playing a film with subtitles:
+Consider this example of playing a film with subtitles:

 - `Playing a film with no stubtitles`
 - `Playing a film without stubtitles`